xxzcs/DK_HRS/README.md

 2、Dataset

-The dataset used in our paper mainly consists of 4390 ultrasound images, readers can find some samples in direcory 'uda_data'.
+The dataset used in our paper mainly consists of 4390 ultrasound images, readers can find some samples in direcory 'uda_data/examples'.
 These samples consist of 2804 ultrasound images, including 1739 benign and 1065 malignant ones.
 Please contact us by email (xiexiaozheng@ustb.edu.cn) to request permission to use the dataset.